nickshine/kubernetes-pi/README.md

 * [Kubernetes on Raspbian Lite][k8s-raspbian]
 * [Headless Raspberry Pi Install][headless-pi]
 * [How to SSH into your Raspberry Pi with Mac and Ethernet Cable][ssh-mac-ethernet]
+* [Controlling your cluster from machines other than master][k8s-docs-control-outside-master]
+* [Organinzing Cluster Access Using Kubeconfig Files][k8s-docs-kubeconfig-files]

 [model-b+]:https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/
 [model-b]:https://www.raspberrypi.org/products/raspberry-pi-3-model-b/